antham/chyle/README.md

 Name | Value
 ------------ | -------------
-CHYLE_MATCHERS_TYPE | A type matched by commit, "merge" is merge a merge commit, "regular" represents usual commits CHYLE_MATCHERS_MESSAGE | A regexp that will be matched against a commit message CHYLE_MATCHERS_COMMITTER | A regexp that will be matched against a committer field of a commit CHYLE_MATCHERS_AUTHOR | A regexp that will be matched against an author field of a commit
+CHYLE_MATCHERS_TYPE | Match commit by type, "merge" represents a merge commit, "regular" represents a usual commit (not merge)
+CHYLE_MATCHERS_MESSAGE | A regexp that will be matched against a commit message CHYLE_MATCHERS_COMMITTER | A regexp that will be matched against a committer field of a commit CHYLE_MATCHERS_AUTHOR | A regexp that will be matched against an author field of a commit